ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/choosing-a-compset.rst

 `CESM compsets <http://www.cesm.ucar.edu/models/cesm2/config/compsets.html>`_

-Note that using the "-user_compset" option even more combinations are possible.
-To get a list of the compsets use the "query_config" command as follows:
+Note that using the `compset longnames <https://docs.cesm.ucar.edu/models/cesm2/config/compsets.html>`_ even more combinations are possible.
+To get a list of the compsets use the ``query_config`` command as follows:
 ::

     $CTSMROOT/cime/scripts/query_config --compsets clm